MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-spaces-deploy.md

 ### Deployment steps

+To deploy VMs on the cluster, follow these steps:

 1. Create a Hyper-V cluster in the VMM fabric, and enable S2D on it.
 Alternatively if you already have a S2D cluster you configured outside VMM, you add it to the VMM fabric.
 2. Set up networking on the cluster.
 [Learn more](manage-networks.md).
 3. Modify the storage pool, and create cluster-shared volumes (CSVs).
 4. Deploy VMs on the cluster.

 ### Create a cluster

+To create a cluster, follow these steps:

 1. Select **Fabric Resources** > **Create** > **Hyper-V Cluster**.
 2. In **General Configuration**, specify a cluster name, select a host group, and select **Enable Storage Spaces Direct**.